 Abstract:

-Faced with the problem of large reconstruction errors in three-dimensional pulse signals caused by small displacement of the contact membrane in the existing traditional Chinese medicine fingertip tactile binocular vision detection technology, this study proposes a three-dimensional pulse image detection method based on micro motion amplification technology and explores its application in pulse recognition.
-Firstly, develop a 3D pulse image detection system based on binocular vision to obtain pulse image signals as experimental data.
-Then, the phase motion video amplification algorithm is used to amplify the original signal, and the amplified signal is reconstructed in three dimensions to obtain a three-dimensional pulse signal.
-On this basis, 9 features were extracted from the three-dimensional pulse signal and feature selection was performed using a two sample Kolmogorov Smirnov test.
-Finally, machine learning algorithms such as decision trees and random forests are used to identify the five types of pulse conditions: sinking, replacement, flood, sliding, and illness.
-The experimental results show that compared to the absence of micro motion amplification technology, the proposed method significantly improves waveform clarity, amplitude stability, and periodic regularity.
-Meanwhile, in pulse recognition, the highest average accuracy reaches 96.29 ± 0.258%.
+To address the problem of large reconstruction errors in 3D pulse signals caused by excessively small out-of-plane displacement of the contact membrane in the existing traditional Chinese medicine fingertip tactile binocular vision detection technology, this study proposes a 3D pulse image detection method based on subtle motion magnification technology and explores its application in pulse pattern recognition.
+Firstly, a 3D pulse image detection system based on binocular vision to obtain pulse image signals is developed as experimental data.
+Then, the phase motion video magnification algorithm is used to amplify the original signals, and the amplified signals are reconstructed in three dimensions to obtain 3D pulse signals.
+On this basis, nine features are extracted from the 3D pulse signals and features selection is performed using a two-sample Kolmogorov-Smirnov test.
+Finally, machine learning algorithms such as decision trees and random forests are used to identify the five types of pulse conditions: deep pulse, intermittent pulse, flooding pulse, slippery pulse, and rapid pulse.
+The experimental results show that compared to the methods without subtle motion magnification technology, the proposed method significantly improves waveform clarity, amplitude stability, and periodic regularity.
+Meanwhile, the average accuracy in pulse pattern recognition reaches 96.29%±0.26%.